Camille7777/FYP-FaceVerification/README.md

 # FYP-FaceVerification
 Final year project 2020

-The most advanced face recognizer
+# The most advanced face recognizer all over the world